A late confirmation statement can cause various problems for a limited company.

 - people with significant control (PSCs)

-- the registered office address of a company
+- the registered office address of your company

 - statement of capital